The Degree of the Tangent and Secant Variety to a Projective Surface: Introduction

+Our method, in principle, can also be used to study higher secant varieties to surfaces embedded by $k$-very ample divisors, but there are some difficulties.
+First of all, the growth of the dimension of the higher secant varieties forces one to work with higher-dimensional Schubert cycles in the Grassmannian $\IG(k - 1, n)$, which leads to a corresponding growth in the complexity of the computations.
+Moreover, in this paper we exploit a fact which is peculiar of the Hilbert scheme $\Hilb^2 S$, namely that it can be defined as a quotient of the blow up of $S \times S$ in the diagonal.
+This is not the case for $\Hilb^k S$ with $k > 2$ (cf. Remark \ref{rem: hilbert scheme construction}), and as a consequence in order to compute the degree of the higher secant varieties one needs to be more careful with the intersection theoretic arguments we propose here.

 The structure of the paper is as follows.
-In Section \ref{sect: definitions} we recall the construction of the secant variety and of the Hilbert scheme, giving in the last part the connection between them.
-In Section \ref{sect: secant variety general} and Section \ref{sect: tangent variety general} we give some general results on the secant and tangent variety to a projective surface: in particular, we want to determine the class of the varieties parametrising the secant lines and the tangent planes to $S$ in the corresponding Grassmannians, giving an explicit enumerative meaning of all the coefficients involved.
-From Section \ref{sect: embedding k3} we restrict our attention to the case of $K3$ surfaces.
-In particular, when the $K3$ surface is generic we show how we can fully characterize the $k$-very ampleness of the hyperplane class in terms of its self-intersection.
-In Section \ref{sect: ihs-k32} we recall briefly the facts we need on the Hilbert schemes of points on $K3$ surfaces, and finally in Section \ref{sect: deg sec k3, deg tan k3} we determine the degree of $\Sec S$ and $\Tan S$.
+In Section \ref{sect: definitions} we recall the construction of the secant variety and of the Hilbert scheme of a projective surface, explaining in the last part the relation between them.
+In Section \ref{sect: secant variety general} we give some general results on the secant variety to a projective surface: in particular, we determine the class of the variety parametrising the secant lines to $S$ in the corresponding Grassmannian; we give an explicit enumerative interpretation of all the coefficients involved and compute all of them except the one corresponding to the degree of the secant variety of the surface.
+In Section \ref{sect: tangent variety general} we focus on the subvariety parametrising the tangent planes to the surface: writing its class in the cohomology ring of the Grassmannian as a combination of Schubert cycles, we can provide an enumerative interpretation of the coefficients which appear.
+In Section \ref{sect: intersection in hilb2} we recall some facts on the intersection theory in the Hilbert scheme, and determine the intersection number we will need in Section \ref{sect: deg sec s, deg tan s} to compute the degree of the secant and tangent variety.
+In Section \ref{sect: deg sec s, deg tan s} we exploit a linear relation and the intersection numbers computed in the previous Sections to prove our main results: in Theorem \ref{thm: degree secant variety} we compute the degree of the secant variety and in Theorem \ref{thm: degree tangent variety} the one of the tangent variety.
+Finally, in Section \ref{sect: examples} we specialise our result in two concrete situations, the one of $K3$ surfaces and of the image of $\IP^2$ under the $m$-th Veronese embedding.

+\begin{convention} Throughout we will work over the field $\IC$ of complex numbers.
+Moreover, we always implicitly assume that the embedded surfaces are non-de\-fec\-tive, meaning that their secant and tangent variety have the expected dimension, i.e., $\dim \Sec S = 5$ and $\dim \Tan S = 4$ (this will be a harmless constraint, see the discussion in Section \ref{sect: veronese}).
+As a consequence, from Section \ref{sect: secant variety general} we will always consider surfaces $S \subseteq \IP^n$ with $n \geq 5$. \end{convention}